dafny-lang/dafny/docs/DafnyRef/Statements.md

     [ Lhs { "," Lhs } ]
     ":-"
     [ "expect"  | "assert" | "assume" ]
-    Expression(allowLemma: false, allowLambda: false) { "," Rhs }
+    Expression(allowLemma: false, allowLambda: false)
+    { "," Rhs }
+    ";"
 ````

-A `:-` statement is similar to a `:=` statement, but allows for abrupt return if a failure is detected.
+A `:-` statement is an alternate form of the `:=` statement that allows for abrupt return if a failure is detected.
 This is a language feature somewhat analogous to exceptions in other languages.

 An update-with-failure statement uses _failure-compatible_ types.